Global perspectives for family businesses has been saved

 Family businesses around the world share optimism about future business prospects

-Surveying almost 400 executives of family-owned businesses in 24 countries including Ireland, the majority of respondents expect revenue, profits, and capital investments to increase in the year ahead.
+Surveying almost 400 executives of family-owned businesses in 24 countries around the world, the majority of respondents expect revenue, profits, and capital investments to increase in the year ahead.
 Additionally, 48 percent expect to hire more full-time employees.
 Despite these expectations, 53 percent of respondents perceive a greater level of uncertainty around their future business prospects.

 We found that executives in family businesses around the globe share the same optimism as their counterparts in non-family private companies, who we also surveyed:

 - Two-thirds of family business expect increased revenues and profit over the next 12 months.
 Forty-two percent even predict an increase in revenues of 26 percent or more.

 - Forty-two percent of family businesses expect to acquire another company over the coming 12 months.